minhokg/FlexPwr_Minho/README.md

 ### Task1
 [task1_volcalculator.py](task1_volcalculator.py)
 * Both functions (compute_total_buy_volume, compute_total_sell_volume) have the same arguments: `database_path(str)` and `table_path(str)`.
 In this task, the database_path is `trades.sqlite` and the table_name is `epex_12_20_12_13`.
-* Combine those two functions as a `class`.
-Even though it is now overused for only two functions, there is a possibility for adding more functions that require the same arguments later.
+* Combine these two functions as a `class`.
+Although it seems abundant to use it for only two functions, there is a possibility for adding more functions that require the same arguments later.
 * Calculate the volume in the two functions by using SQL query.
-For example, in the function `compute_total_buy_function`, the query is like the one below
+For example, in the function `compute_total_buy_function`, the query is like the one below:
 ```python
 cursor.execute(f"SELECT SUM(QUANTITY) FROM {self.table_name} WHERE SIDE ='buy' ")
 ```

 ### Task2
 [task2_computepnl.py](task2_computepnl.py)
-* Compared to task 1, one argument is added: `strategy_id(str)`
+* Building from task 1, a new argument is added: `strategy_id(str)`
-* SQL Query for computing the PnL is below
+* SQL Query for computing the PnL is below:
 ```python
 cursor.execute(f"SELECT SUM(CASE WHEN SIDE='sell' THEN QUANTITY * PRICE ELSE -QUANTITY * PRICE END)"
                f"FROM {table_name} WHERE strategy = ?", (strategy_id,))
 ```
-* Return 0 if there is no corresponding strategy_id
+* Return 0 if there is no corresponding strategy_id.

 ```python
 return pnl if pnl is not None else 0